Updated: Mar 14

 Welcome to the Move Bay Area blog!
 Here you'll find tips for relocating to the Bay Area, insider information on the local rental market, and insights into great neighborhoods, local businesses, and amenities.
 Think of this as your up-to-date guide on everything related to making the Bay Area your home.
 Check back often to see new posts.

 Every now and then, I see an article online stating what many locals (and newcomers) already know: the San Francisco Bay Area is one pricey place to live.
 For example, Business Insider recently published an article on the top 20 most expensive cities to rent in the U.S. According to the article, 3 out of the top 6 high rent cities are located right here in the San Francisco Bay Area.
 A booming job market, prestigious universities, an amazing climate (it was 70 degrees and sunny today in mid-February), and the many California amenities draw more and more people each year to this desirable area.
 What these articles don't mention is that the soaring prices create a cut-throat rental market and renters can't just show up to a Saturday open house and expect to secure their dream rental.
-It's more complicated than that so I give all my clients the following tips whether they are new to in the San Francisco Bay area or are local renters relocating within the Bay Area.
-I know can’t make I less expensive, but I can make it easier…
+It's more complicated than that so I give all my clients the following tips whether they are new to the San Francisco Bay area or are local renters relocating within the Bay Area.
+I know I can’t make it less expensive, but I can make it easier…

 Follow these tips to find a home in your ideal neighborhood